 Written Communication: Communicate their ideas effectively in writing using text, data and images as appropriate and in different genres and styles

 Oral Communication: Communicate their ideas effectively orally using multiple modes of communication, as appropriate.

 Information Literacy: Identify, locate, evaluate, and effectively and responsibly use and share information for the problem at hand.

 Quantitative Reasoning/Literacy: Demonstrate competency and comfort in working with numerical data, create complex and refined arguments supported by quantitative evidence, and clearly communicate those arguments in a variety of formats (using words, tables, graphs, mathematical equations, etc.), as appropriate.

 Knowledge required for responsible global citizenship and effective engagement in a dynamic environment.

-Diversity/Intercultural Literacy: Recognize that they are members of diverse communities both local and global, and demonstrate intercultural knowledge, skills and attitudes that support effective and appropriate interaction in a variety of cultural contexts and social categories, such as but not limited to, race, ethnicity, gender, religion and age.
+Diversity/Intercultural Literacy: Recognize that they are members of a world community, and demonstrate intercultural knowledge, skills and attitudes that support effective and appropriate interaction in a variety of cultural contexts.

 Ethical Leadership: Assess their own ethical values and the social context of a given situation, recognize ethical issues in a variety of settings, apply ethical principles to ethical dilemmas and consider the ramification of alternative actions.